A0su/A0su/README.md

 ### Hello :raised_hand_with_fingers_splayed:

-I'm a Junior in Computer Engineering at Purdue University.
+I'm a Senior in Computer Engineering at Purdue University.
 In my free time I play CTFs with [b01lers](https://b01lers.com/).
-I like Keyboards, Coffee, and Headphones.

 Interested in:
 - Compilers